 In 1338 the male line of the Camville family ended and Llansteffan passed into the hands of Robert Penrees, a powerful magnate with extensive lands in Gower, centered around Penrice Castle.
 His family owned the castle in 1405, when it was attacked and taken over during the Welsh rebellion of Owain Glyndŵr.
 It returned to English hands the following year, and later in the fifteenth century it was taken over by the Crown.
 King Henry VII gave it to his uncle, Jasper Tudor, in 1495, who made some modifications at the outer gate, but in the 16th century the castle was neglected and fell into disrepair.

-The castle occupied the eastern end of the hill with a steep southern slope.
-Its original structure took the form of a timber – earth ring of fortifications.
+The castle occupied the eastern end of the hill with a steep eastern, and especially southern slope, sloping towards the mouth of the Tywi River flowing into the Carmarthen Bay.
+From the other sides, the approach was slightly gentler, therefore from the north, west and partly east, a ditch and an earth rampart were created.
+Llansteffan original structure took the form of a timber – earth ring of fortifications.
 Construction of stone fortifications began at the end of the 12th century.
 At that time, a defensive wall was erected on a plan in the form of a polygon with gently curving corners, which separated the inner ward.
 At the beginning of the 13th century, the wall was reinforced with a cylindrical defensive tower and a four-sided gatehouse.
 The gate had a portcullis and two rooms upstairs.

 In the second half of the 13th century, the outer ward was also rebuilt, which stone defensive wall marked the large courtyard on the eastern side.
 It was strengthened by two semi-circular towers on the north side, between which a Great Gatehouse was erected in the form of two towers flanking the passage between them.
 It had two communication towers from the inside (one led to the latrines and the other to the second floor and battlements), two rooms for the guards in the ground floor, on both sides of the passage, two portcullises and upper murder holes.
 The first and second floor had two rooms warmed by fireplaces.
 The gatehouse was very similar to the gate in the Caerphilly Castle.
 In the fifteenth century, Llansteffan outer gateway was walled up to obtain more housing, and the new gate was pierced right next to the eastern side.